 Here's a look at the first Mr. Olympia winners:

-Over the past few years, heavy scrutiny has been placed on the biggest pro bodybuilders due to their freakish size.
+While most would say we are still in the bodybuilding mass era, over the past few years, heavy scrutiny has been placed on the biggest pro bodybuilders due to their freakish size.

-Recently, though, the bodybuilding industry has shown signs of starting to slowly trend back toward favoring a more aesthetic appeal, as opposed to only being mass-focused.
+Recently, the bodybuilding industry has shown signs of starting to slowly trend back toward favoring a more aesthetic appeal, as opposed to only being mass-focused.
 Mind you, today's lifters are still beasts, but more aesthetically proportioned beasts.
 (By the way, if your ears perked up at talk of aesthetics, our aesthetic workout routine may be exactly what you're looking for!)